fac30/api-project--egbie-ollie/README.md

 - **Consolidate Similar Styles**: Merge similar styles into reusable classes or components to avoid duplication and streamline code maintenance.

-- **Optimize Selectors**: Use efficient CSS selectors to target elements more precisely and minimize the browser's rendering workload.

-- **Group Related Styles**: Organize CSS rules logically by grouping related styles together, such as layout, typography, and colors, to improve code clarity and maintainability.

 - **Commenting**: Add descriptive comments to clarify the purpose and functionality of different sections or styles within the stylesheet, facilitating easier navigation and understanding

 ### Future Site Enhancements